layumi/reler-lab.github.io-2/people.md

  {% elsif item == 'pi' %}
 <h3>Professor</h3>
 Professor Yi Yang has left UTS and joined Zhejiang University.
 He is still working closely with the lab members on a few research problems, and advicing some of the students.
  {% elsif item == 'ap' %}
+Professor Yi Yang has left UTS and joined Zhejiang University.
+He is still working closely with the lab members on a few research problems, and advicing some of the students.

 <h3>Lecturers</h3>